 Outpatient

-Regular check-ups
+- Regular check-ups

-Medication (not free to choose and you may have to make out-of-pocket payment)
+- Medication (not free to choose, and you may have to make out-of-pocket payment)

-Standard immunisation
+- Standard immunisation

-Therapy of protracted illness and results of an accident (including after-care)
+- Therapy of protracted illness and results of an accident (including after-care)

-Therapeutic appliances, simple design and cost limits
+- Therapeutic appliances, simple design and cost limits

 Inpatient:

-Multi-bed rooms
+- Multi-bed rooms

-Regular doctors
+- Regular doctors

 Dental:

-100% dental treatment but using simple materials
+- 100 percent dental treatment but using simple materials

-50% artificial teeth (percentage can be raised up to 80% by proving a check-up once a year) but also using ordinary materials
+- 50 percent artificial teeth (percentage can be raised up to 80% by proving a check-up once a year) but also using ordinary materials

-A person insured with the statutory insurance might increase the level of coverage by establishing some extra protection coverage with a private company.
+A person insured with statutory insurance might increase the level of coverage by establishing some extra protection coverage with a private company.

 Private health insurance

-The benefits of a private insurance depend on the plan you choose.
-Different coverage schemes allow you to choose the quality of the professional from which you will receive treatment, and the quality of the materials being used (for example: in-patient-treatment from a senior consultant having a room on your own, premium restoration and implants if it comes to dental treatment, valuable medication and therapies in out-patient-care).
+The benefits of private health insurance depend on the plan you choose.
+Different coverage schemes allow you to decide the quality of the professional from which you will receive treatment, and the quality of the materials being used (for example: in-patient-treatment from a senior consultant having a room on your own, premium restoration and implants if it comes to dental treatment, valuable medication and therapies in out-patient-care).

-Costs also vary depending on the plan you choose.
+Costs also vary depending on the plan you select.
 There are no minimum or maximum premiums – it varies based on the company you select.
 Besides the extended coverage, the most important advantage to being insured privately is that you will have access to more privileges in a hospital or from a doctor/dentist.

 What is the statutory nursing care insurance?

 This insurance covers the eventuality of becoming dependent on care.
 It is also compulsory and is associated with the health insurance.
-When signing up for a health insurance you are automatically insured with the nursing care insurance.
+When signing up for a health insurance, you are automatically insured with the nursing care insurance.

-It doesn´t matter if you have statutory or private insurance – the benefits from statutory nursing care insurance are the same in both cases.
+It doesn't matter if you have statutory or private insurance – the benefits from statutory nursing care insurance are the same in both cases.

 As is the case with the statutory health insurance, it is suggested to have some additive private cover to extend your protection.